These resources will help your department or program get publicity for campus events and news.

 After you have posted the event to the online UMD Events Calendar, you can send one early email notice and one email notice just before the event to the campus, via firstname.lastname@example.org.
 To subscribe, see "E-mail

 lists."
 Be sure you read the guide for these announcements and be courteous.
 The Campus Web Committee gets complaints about multiple e-mails, errors on e-mail, and inappropriate messages.

 3) DEPARTMENT WEB PAGE:

 Your department has its own following of people.
-Make sure your own events and news items are up-to-date on your department web page and Facebook Pages.
+Make sure your own events and news items are up-to-date on your department web page and social media pages, such as facebook and twitter.
 Use the UMD Web

 Templates to design your pages.
 When making web pages, it is important to be familiar with UM